jswade/DSWx-width/README.md

 The DSWx-width dataset is publicly available at https://zenodo.org/records/15391839.

 ## Shell Script Documentation
+The shell scripts in the `/tst/` folder sequentially call Python scripts by providing the required input files and pointing to the desired output locations.

 ### `tst_case_dwnl_Wade_etal_2025.sh`
 ### Purpose
 The `tst_case_dwnl_Wade_etal_2025.sh` script is used to download testing data